Generation of measures on the torus with good sequences of integers: Abstract

-Let $S\coloneqq (s_1<s_2<\dots)$ be a strictly increasing sequence of positive integers and denote $\e(\beta)\cq e^{2\pi i \beta}$.
-We say $S$ is \emph{good} if for every real $\alpha$ the sequence $\pa*{\frac1N\sum_{n\le N} \e(s_n\alpha)}_{N\in\setN}$ of complex numbers is convergent.
-Equivalently, the sequence $S$ is good if for every real $\alpha$ the sequence $\pa*{s_n\alpha}$ possesses an asymptotic distribution modulo 1.
-We are interested in finding out what the limit measure $\mu_{S,\alpha}\cq \lim_N\frac1N\sum_{n\le N} \delta_{s_n\alpha}$ can be.
+Of these three characterization of a good set, the one about limit measures is the most suitable for us, and we are interested in finding out what the limit measure $\mu_{S,\alpha}\cq \lim_N\frac1N\sum_{n\le N} \delta_{s_n\alpha}$ on the torus can be.
 In this first paper on the subject, we investigate the case of a single irrational $\alpha$.
 We show that if $S$ is a good set then for every irrational $\alpha$ the limit measure $\mu_{S,\alpha}$ must be a continuous Borel probability measure.
-Using random methods, we show that the limit measure $\mu_{S,\alpha}$ can be any measure which is absolutely continuous with respect to the Haar-Lebesgue probability measure on $\setT$.
+Using random methods, we show that the limit measure $\mu_{S,\alpha}$ can be any measure which is absolutely continuous with respect to the Haar-Lebesgue probability measure on the torus.
 On the other hand, if $\nu$ is the uniform probability measure supported on the Cantor set, there are some irrational $\alpha$ so that for no good sequence $S$ can we have the limit measure $\mu_{S,\alpha}$ equal $\nu$.
-We leave open the question whether for any given singular, continuous Borel probability measure $\nu$ there is an irrational $\alpha$ and a good sequence $S$ so that $\mu_{S,\alpha}=\nu$.
+We leave open the question whether for any continuous Borel probability measure $\nu$ on the torus there is an irrational $\alpha$ and a good sequence $S$ so that $\mu_{S,\alpha}=\nu$.